 Accidental injury is the leading cause of death for children up to 14 years old, and more than a third of accident-related deaths happen in the home, reports KidsHealth.

 To create a safe living environment for younger children, secure large furniture to walls, purchase safety gates for staircases, and install outlet covers, corner protectors, security locks and appliance latches.
 It might also be a good time to update in-home safety features for grandparents, too.
 Handrails provide better grip on staircases, and anti-slip mats and grab bars in the bathroom can add extra stability.

 Promote smarter driving

 As teens get behind the wheel, encourage them to drive safely.
-A 2015 statistic from the Centers for Disease Control and Prevention says six teens die every day in car crashes in the US, and this is the number one killer of teens.
+A 2015 statistic from the Centers for Disease Control and Prevention says six teens die every day due to being involved in car crashes ending in death in the US, and this is the number one killer of teens.
 Distracted driving is the cause of 58 percent of teen-involved traffic crashes, according to the National Organization for Youth Safety.
 Remind grandkids about the dangers of texting, using apps and changing the radio station while driving.